WUNI

 WUNI (channel 66) is a television station licensed to Marlborough, Massachusetts, United States, broadcasting the Spanish-language Univision network to the Boston area.
-It is owned by TelevisaUnivision alongside True Crime Network affiliate WWJE-DT (channel 50); Entravision Communications operates WUNI under a joint sales agreement (JSA), making it sister to UniMás affiliate WUTF-TV (channel 27).
-WUNI and WWJE share studios and transmitter facilities on Parmenter Road in Hudson; under the JSA, master control and some internal operations of WUNI are based at WUTF's studios on 4th Avenue in Needham.
+It is owned by TelevisaUnivision alongside True Crime Network affiliate WWJE-DT (channel 50) and operated by Entravision Communications with UniMás affiliate WUTF-TV (channel 27).
+WUNI and WWJE share studios on 4th Avenue in Needham and are broadcast from a transmitter facility on Parmenter Road in Hudson.